evilusean/Pysean/Sean/ProductSean/REAPER-Mania/!YT-ThisIsReaper7-Notes.md

 - 'Alt' + 'Enter' = Open 'Project Settings' = Change Timebase for items/envelopes/markers - allow you to change to BPM or Time playback rate to increase tempo - 'Advanced Settings' = You can also change the project settings so that pitch isn't preserved with tempo, can be changed in project settings
 - 'CTRL' + 'ALT' + 'M' -> Click on top to toggle 'Playrate Envelope Visible' ->'SHIFT' + 'Click' on parts of song to speed up or slow down the entire track at select(SHIFT) points in song = 'Master Track' = Will allow you to change the speed of points in the song, or entire song
 - 'Ctrl' + 'T' = Add a new track
+- 'Input' = Select input device, if you have one, Mono(guitar/etc), Stereo, or MIDI
+- 'Ctrl' + 'R' = Record = to record a device to a track
 ##### Tool Bar(top left above tracks) :
 - 'Lock' = Top left toolbar = locks items, so you won't accidently change them
 - 'Razor Edits' = Razor blade in top left = Will allow you to cut sections from a track/multiple tracks